Expert insights on issues that transform business, increase sustainability and improve lives

 Alongside these changes, we also need to increase the pace.
 Let’s not wait for others to act.
 Start conversations now with your colleagues, peers and clients to help initiate change and drive better solutions.

-Julia Baker, technical director of nature services, Mott MacDonald
+Julia is the technical director of nature services, Mott MacDonald